phoenixframework/phoenix_live_view/guides/introduction/installation.md

   layout: {<%= web_namespace %>.LayoutView, "live.html"}
 ```

-This means "root.html.leex" is shared by regular and live views, "app.html.eex" is
-rendered inside the root layout for regular views, and "live.html.leex" is rendered
-inside the root layout for LiveViews.
-So make sure that you follow the steps outlined
+"root.html.leex" is shared by regular and live views, "app.html.eex" is rendered inside the root layout for regular views, and "live.html.leex" is rendered inside the root layout for LiveViews. "live.html.leex" typically starts out as a copy of "app.html.eex", but using the `@socket` assign instead of `@conn`.
+Check the [Live Layouts](Phoenix.LiveView.html#module-live-layouts) section of the docs for more information.
-in the previous "Layouts" section.

 ## Progress animation